sfarhat/Karaoke/README.md

 To keep up to date with modern app/service development practices, I decided to container-ize this with Docker.
 The details of the built image can be found in [`Dockerfile`](https://github.com/sfarhat/Karaoke/blob/main/Dockerfile).
 By itself, the container will do everything except forced alignment of lyrics, which is done by another Docker container.
 So to make the overall architecture work, we need to Compose these 2 Docker images into one project.
 The implementation of this can be found in [`docker-compose.yml`](https://github.com/sfarhat/Karaoke/blob/main/docker-compose.yml).

 ### CI Pipeline
-- Every push to the `main` branch triggers an image build on DockerHub
+- Every push to the `main` branch triggers an image build via Github Actions

 Installation
 ----